-Physiotherapy referrals to the Wellington Ortho & Rehab clinic do not require a referral.
+Physiotherapy referrals to the Wellington Phsyio & Ortho clinic do not require a referral.

 The Ontario Health Insurance Plan (OHIP) pays for a wide range of health care services.
 It pays for most basic medical and emergency services, including a visit to your Physician.
 You will be asked to present a valid health card at each Physician visit.

 Fees for various forms completed by a specialist in our office carry a charge determined by the office of each Physician .
 If you require completion of a form, you will be informed of the cost at your visit.

 You will be advised by each physician office what to bring to an appointment when scheduled.
 Depending on the nature of the injury or condition, you may be asked to wear specific clothing for the doctors examination (ie a pair of shorts to change into, loose fitting clothing etc), asked to bring x-rays or other relevant information.